a2 logo

 def

-A polynomial function is a function which is defined by a polynomial expression.
+A polynomial function is a function of the form

 Roots (or Zeros):